vsTerminus/Mojo-Discord/README.md

 ## Mojo::Discord::Gateway

 The Discord "Gateway" is a persistent Websocket connection that sends out events as they happen to all connected clients.
-This module monitors the gateway and parses events, although once connected it largely reverts to simply passing the contents of each message to the appropriate callback function, as defined by the user.
+This module monitors the gateway and parses all of the events it dispatches.
+The library stores information from some of these events to help it function and offer certain capabilities, but many of the events are simply re-emitted (Role::EventEmitter) to the client for it to use that information how it pleases.
+Clients can subscribe to these events if they wish to receive them.

 The connection process goes a little like this:

 1. Request a Gateway URL to connect to
-    a.
-Seems to always return the same URL now, but in the past it looks like they had multiple URLs and servers.
 2. Open a websocket connection to the URL received in Step 1.
 3. Once connected, send an IDENTIFY message to the server containing info about who we are (Application-wise)
 4. Gateway sends us a READY message containing (potentially) a ton of information about our user identity, the servers we are connected to, a heartbeat interval, and so on.